 Students are not permitted to be in possession of alcohol, or under the influence of alcohol, on school premises or when under the jurisdiction of the school (e.g. on school trips).
 No student, including those of legal age, may enter licensed premises, including off-licences, during term time.
-When Sixth Form students reach the age of 18 they are allowed, with parental permission, to visit the Metropolitan Police Club opposite the school on Wednesday, Friday and Saturday evenings; this privilege can be withdrawn if abused.

-At the discretion of the Principal, alcohol (beer, wine or similar) may be offered to Sixth Form students at staffed school functions to those students whose parents have agreed to their son's / daughter's membership of the Sixth Form Club.
+At the discretion of the Principal, alcohol (beer, wine or similar) may be offered to Sixth Form students at staffed school functions to those students whose parents have agreed to their son's / daughter's participation.
 No alcohol will be served to students below the Sixth Form on any occasion.
 Alcohol may not be consumed in School without permission from the Principal and drink may be taken only in the presence of a member of staff.